partmor/ezaero/README.md

 I will be working on this occasionally as a **hobby**, so I guess my contributions will be sparse in time.

 If you somehow landed here, welcome.
 Feedback appreciated :)

+### Fun fact 1:
+I have managed to suppress all the for loops in the influence matrix construction (all the Biot-Savart law evaluations) and independent rhs term relying on **numpy broadcasting**, improving execution time x150 times! (compared to using the naive for loop constructions).
+*I still need to install Matlab in my PC to actualle measure the "absolute" execution time improvement*.